iQiyuan/Qiyuan-Personal-Website/README.md

 ## Useful Resources

 **It’s best to keep any uploaded file under 50MB in size.**
+After converting my video to a GIF, the resulting file was extremely large.
+I eventually solved the issue using a mobile app called Wink.

 **[Streamline](https://home.streamlinehq.com/) - Icon Library**
 If you're looking for icons, the website kkk has almost every kind of icon you could need.
 Each icon is customizable in terms of line thickness and color — it's incredibly useful.